50+ Split Test Ideas for A/B Testing Your Cold Email Campaigns

 (Source: Product Hunt)

 6. Question in the Subject Line: People are (generally) trained to be nice for their job.
-If someone has a question while your on the clock, you’ll likely try to answer, right?
+If someone has a question while you’re on the clock, you’ll likely try to answer, right?
 Using the same logic in the email world could have a positive result.
 Make sure to use proper punctuation.

 7. Clear vs Curiosity